 - The item at hand

-- The level of knowledge and experience of the people involved
+- Level of knowledge and experience of the people involved

 and most of all